borealis-zhe/RK3588_AR_Glasses/README.md

 # RK3588_AR_Glasses
-project repository for Embedded System Competition
+This is the public project repository for Embedded System Competition